2018 UC San Diego La Jolla Campus LRDP

 Governor Newsom and University of California announced a multi-year compact in 2022 that combines predictable increases in State funding for UC with a commitment to advance multiple shared student-focused goals.
 Under the compact, the university is required to increase undergraduate enrollment for California resident students.
 The compact also enjoys strong support from the Legislature, which has required continual growth from UC over the years.

-UC San Diego is investing in classroom space and student housing to enhance the student experience, but also investing in expanded and improved research facilities as well as inpatient and outpatient medical facilities, given the university’s focus on research and patient care.
+UC San Diego is investing in classroom space and student housing to enhance the student experience, as well as expanded and improved research facilities and inpatient and outpatient medical facilities, given the university’s focus on research and patient care.

 How does increasing enrollment directly contribute to the success of California?